With an NCD, a carrier can accept responsibility for a network unit on behalf of its owner.

 Steps in the process

-- The owner(s) of 1 or more network units nominates a carrier that will then meet any carrier related rules.
+- The owner(s) of one or more network units nominates a carrier that will then meet any carrier related rules.

 - We assess a complete application when the application charge has been paid.

 - If we approve the application, we grant a nominated carrier declaration.